-This simple and speedy meal of Instant Pot teriyaki salmon cooked over frozen peas is one easy protein-rich dish.
+This simple and speedy meal of Instant Pot salmon teriyaki cooked over frozen peas is one easy protein-rich dish.
 Serve over rice or vegetables for a balanced dinner meal.

 Most people use the Instant Pot pressure cooker for speeding up the recipes that normally take a long time, like meat or bean stews and soups.
 Hence, you wouldn’t normally think of cooking fish in it.
 However, there are plenty of ways to prepare delicious fish dishes in the pressure cooker.

-Today’s teriyaki salmon and peas is one of my favourites because it’s so simple and quick.
-Salmon doesn’t take much time at all, and can be cooked together with frozen veggies like peas, corn or broccoli, and your preferred sauce.
+Today’s Instant Pot salmon teriyaki and peas is one of our favourites because it’s so simple and quick.
+Salmon doesn’t take much time at all and can be cooked together with frozen veggies like peas, corn or broccoli, and your preferred sauce.
 The whole dish is done in one pot, using a cake tin.
-You can use any other heat-proof round dish that can fit inside the inner pot of the IP (ideally, choose one that doesn’t leak).
+You can use any other heat-proof round dish that can fit inside the inner pot of the Instant Pot (ideally, choose one that doesn’t leak).

-We used pre-cooked and packed 2-minute rice that we turned into tasty egg fried rice side dish.
+We used pre-cooked and packed 2-minute rice that we turned into a tasty egg fried rice side dish.
 It can be easily made at the same time on the stove.
 You can also serve it over cauliflower rice for a lower-carb dinner.
 Instead of peas, you could cook some broccoli or green beans together with the salmon.

-We have a recipe for both the Instant Pot salmon and peas, and the egg fried rice for you today.
+We have the recipes for both the Instant Pot salmon and peas and the egg fried rice for you today.

 - 1 cup frozen peas (can be replaced with frozen green beans, frozen broccoli, carrots etc)

 - 4 small salmon fillets (or 2 larger ones, that can be done whole or cut in halves)